The Real ‘Sharp Objects’ Killer Is Revealed In The First Season’s Gruesome Finale

-In the last episode of the first season of HBO’s hit new series, Sharp Objects, eager fans were finally shown the real killer of Wind Gap’s girls, reported Vox.
+In the last episode of the first season of HBO’s hit new series Sharp Objects, eager fans were finally shown the real killer of Wind Gap’s girls, reported Vox.

 The creepy and haunting show takes viewers on a grisly ride uncovering the mystery behind several murders of young girls living in the small town of Wind Gap.
 The finale not only reveals the real killer(s) behind the murders, it also includes a mid-credits scene that explains more about the show’s central mystery.